leamusa/js-campominato-grid/README.md

 - Removed the playAgain function
 - Set the Minesweeper container (minesweeper-container) to be displayed when generating the Minesweeper grid.
   Now, when you click "Play," the difficulty level and "Play" button will be hidden, and the Minesweeper grid will be displayed in the minesweeper-container.

+# change

+- Added a condition to check if a difficulty is selected before generating the grid.
+- Hid the difficulty selector after generating the grid.
+- showing an alert if no difficulty is selected.(need to fix this)
+- Changed the layout to use a while loop for cell instead a for loop to permit to play more times